adamsalter/sitemap_generator/README.md

 4. Verify to google that you own the s3 url

     In order for Google to use your sitemap, you need to prove you own the s3 bucket through [google webmaster tools](https://www.google.com/webmasters/tools/home?hl=en).
-In the example above, you would add the site http://s3.amazonaws.com/sitemap-generator/sitemaps.
-Once you have verified you own the directory then add your sitemap_index.xml.gz to this list of sitemaps for the site.
+In the example above, you would add the site `http://s3.amazonaws.com/sitemap-generator/sitemaps`.
+Once you have verified you own the directory then add your `sitemap.xml.gz` to this list of sitemaps for the site.

 ### Generating Multiple Sitemaps

 Each call to `create` creates a new sitemap index and associated sitemaps.
 You can call `create` as many times as you want within your sitemap configuration.